Test Page

 06:30 pm

-The 2024 US Presidential Election, whatever its outcome, will profoundly impact the future of sexual and reproductive health and rights not only in the United States, but around the world.
+The 2024 US Presidential Election has already profoundly impacted the future of sexual and reproductive health and rights not only in the United States, but around the world.
 Politics have an outsize effect on SRHR issues – including abortion and contraceptive access, gender-affirming care, and HIV services.
-This election’s outcomes have the potential to either speed up the trajectory of grave rights regressions or catalyze a new generation of SRHR protections, advancements, and legal reforms.
-This panel will spur action in this political moment – highlighting areas to push forward, lines to hold, and opportunities for global solidarity in SRHR.
+This election’s outcomes are already speeding up the trajectory of grave rights regressions, but there is room to catalyze a new generation of SRHR protections, advancements, and legal reforms.
+This panel will seek to spur action in this political moment – highlighting areas to push forward, lines to hold, and opportunities for global solidarity in SRHR.

 speaker headshot